-One of the strongest policies to reduce emissions is a clean electricity standard (CES), coupled with grid flexibility policies like expanded transmission and deployment of storage and demand response.
-The CES, which requires 80 percent clean electricity in 2030 and 100 percent in 2035, is the linchpin of economywide decarbonization because it unlocks zero-emission electrification of demand in other sectors, such as through electric vehicles and electric building heating.
-As the overall economy is electrified, emissions associated with other sectors are also eliminated because they are powered by a clean grid.
+One of the most important immediate policies needed to reduce U.S. emissions is a strong clean electricity standard (CES), coupled with grid flexibility policies like expanded transmission and deployment of storage and demand response.
+A CES which requires at least 80 percent clean electricity in 2030 and 100 percent in 2035, would be a linchpin of economywide decarbonization because it unlocks massive zero-emissions opportunities in other sectors, such as electric vehicles and electric heatpumps for space and water heating.
+Other policy drivers to decarbonize the electricity sector include adopting regulations that require the existing coal fleet to install readily-available modern pollution controls, and requiring new gas plants install carbon capture and storage, just as required for new coal plants.

 Three separate and detailed grid modeling studies released in 2020 by the University of California, Berkeley, Princeton University, and Vibrant Clean Energy demonstrated that a deeply decarbonized grid (90 percent or more) can be both reliable and affordable.
 Each study found that transitioning away from coal and gas does not negatively impact cost or reliability.
-Coal is often the most expensive power in the market, so replacing coal plants with clean energy ii Phadke, A., U. Paliwal, N. Abhyankar, T. McNair, B. Paulos, D. Wooley, and R. O'Connell, 2020, "2035 Report: Plummeting Solar, Wind, and Battery Costs Can Accelerate Our Clean Electricity Future," Berkeley, CA: Goldman School of Public Policy, University of California, Berkeley, https://www.2035report.com/
+Coal is often the most expensive power in the market, so replacing coal plants with clean energy generates substantial cost savings.

-Larson, E., C. Greig, J. Jenkins, E. Mayfield, A. Pascale, C. Zhang, S. Pacala, et al. 2020, Net-Zero America by 2050: Potential pathways, deployments and impacts, Princeton, NJ: Princeton University, https://environmenthalfcentury.princeton.edu/ Vibrant Clean Energy, Consumer, Employment, and Environmental Benefits of Electricity Transmission Expansion in the Eastern U.S., 2020, https://www.vibrantcleanenergy.com/wp-content/uploads/2020/10/EIC-Transmission-Decarb.pdf generates substantial cost savings.
 In fact, more than 90 percent of existing U.S. coal-fired power can be replaced by local wind and solar while generating customer savings.
-Although not all of these studies looked at decarbonizing the last 10 percent of the grid, more than a decade remains until that level of grid decarbonization is required, giving engineers and researchers ample time to develop solutions.
-Although not all of these studies looked at decarbonization is required, giving engineers and researchers ample time to develop solutions.
+Although not all of these studies looked at decarbonizing the last 10 percent of the grid, more than a decade remains until that level of grid decarbonization is required, giving engineers and researchers ample time to develop solutions for that increment.